adashivers/adashivers/README.md

-# My name is Ali, and I'm a Toronto-based programmer and game dev.
+# My name is Ali, and I'm a Toronto-based programmer, game dev and technical artist.
 **I'm currently looking for a 12-month co-op job in the game and/or VFX industries starting at May 2023!**
 ---
 ### **Itch.io:** https://visagemirage.itch.io/